MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-04.md

 **Content in this milestone document takes precedence over anything you read in the [assignment pdf](comp-3512-asg-1-winter-2020-current.pdf).**

+## Easing Off A Bit This Week

+This milestone is due right after your quizzes.
+I'd like you to focus on those a bit more than this milestone.
+Plus, you likely have some things that need doing in other courses.

+So this milestone _should_ be fairly easy to complete and get a good mark.
+There is still a goodly amount of work to come - and only one week to complete it after this milestone - so if you're worried about that, just take a look at milestone 5.

 ## Overview

 This fourth milestone will have you focusing on 4 main tasks:

-1. Implementing the Title Search (from Home) functionality.
-2. Implementing an API to provide data to the Title Search.
+1. Implementing an API to provide data to the Title Search.
+2. Implementing the Title Search (from Home) functionality.
 3. Implementing the Login functionality.
 4. Continuing work on your visual design.